vjhawar12/Vision-Transformer-Implementation/README.md

 ## 🔍 Overview

-This project provides an implementation of the research paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale".
-Using Pytorch, features like patch embeddings, multi-head self attention, encoders, and the ViT are implemented from scratch.
-This project then trains the ViT on CIFAR-10 and records 11 trials.
-The model performs with 85.7% accuracy on the final test set.
+This project is a PyTorch-based implementation of the research paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale".
+It builds the Vision Transformer (ViT) architecture from scratch, including core components such as patch embeddings, multi-head self-attention, and transformer encoders.
+The training pipeline incorporates regularization techniques like stochastic depth and dropout, along with data augmentation methods such as CutMix, MixUp, horizontal flipping, and color jittering.
+The model is trained and evaluated on the CIFAR-10 dataset, achieving a final test accuracy of 85.7%.

 ## 🛠️ Dependency installation
 Clone the repo: